Skip to main content

 Computers & Printing

-There is no capability to save to a flash drive on the public computer kiosk.
+• There is no capability to save to a flash drive on the public computer kiosks.
 Follow instructions at the computer table which explains how to use cloud-based services to save materials.

 Back to Top